meshesha/artisan-make-mvc/README.md

 --inccontroller | -C : Whether to include\create controller (optional) (default value : true)
 --incroute      | -R : Whether or not to add a route to the routers file (optional) (default value : true)

+--factory            : Add factory file (ModelNameFactory.php)  in "database/Factories" directory.
+--test               : Add test file (ModelNameTest.php) in "tests/Feature" directory and factory file  in "database/Factories" directory (because it is required for testing).

 ```

 ### Config file (config\ArtisanMakeMvc.php)